-The Belle II experiment aims to investigate heavy flavour physics with high precision as a B factory.
-Physics programme at Belle II covers wide range of physics, which includes B, D and τ leptons along with dark sector searches.
-In this paper, important highlights on limited physics studies such as measurement of the CKM angles, time integrated CP asymmetry using charmless B decays, D^0 lifetime along with τ -mass measurement will be discussed.
+The Belle II experiment aims to investigate heavy flavour physics with high precision.
+The physics programme at Belle II covers wide range of physics, which includes B, D mesons and $\tau$ leptons along with dark sector searches and spectroscopy.
+In this paper, important highlights on limited physics studies such as measurement of the CKM angles, time integrated CP asymmetry using charmless B decays, $D^0$ lifetime along with $\tau$ -mass measurement will be discussed.